Harvard Law Review

 Although each of the Replies approaches the AUMF from a different perspective, none expresses fundamental disagreement with our framework.
 Professors Goodman and Jinks describe our framework as “useful,” but maintain that we have understated the importance of the international laws of war within the framework.5 Professor Sunstein argues that administrative law should play a greater role than we suggested, and the international laws of war a less substantial role.
 He also advocates a broader clear statement requirement.6 Otherwise, he approaches the AUMF in ways similar to Congressional Authorization, and reaches similar conclusions.
 Professor Tushnet suggests that ours is a reasonable approach to interpreting the AUMF, but he maintains that its very reasonableness demonstrates the danger of relying on Congress to police executive power during wartime, and suggests that the only solution may be a constitutional amendment.7

 Below, we address three issues raised by these Replies: first, the proper role of the international laws of war in the interpretation of the AUMF; second, the circumstances in which a clear statement requirement is appropriate in ascertaining the scope of the AUMF; and third, the implications of our analysis for the ability of the current constitutional system to ensure optimal tradeoffs between liberty and security during war.

 Bradley, Curtis A. and Goldsmith, Jack L., "The War on Terrorism: International Law, Clear Statement Requirements, and Constitutional Design" (2005).
-Journal Articles.
+Articles.
 10186.